DevJhonathas/todoList/README.md

-# Mini Documentação do Projeto React
+# Documentação do Projeto To Do

 ## Ferramentas Utilizadas no ReactJS